Products Affected - Description

 - Drug Facts and Comparisons Online.
 St. Louis, MO: Wolters Kluwer Health Inc. September 2010.

-Updated July 21, 2014 by Leslie Jensen, PharmD, Drug Information Specialist.
+Updated August 26, 2014 by Megan Dryer, PharmD, Drug Information Specialist.
 Created September 8, 2010, by Leslie Jensen, PharmD and M. Christina Beckwith, PharmD, Drug Information Specialists.
 Copyright 2014, Drug Information Service, University of Utah, Salt Lake City, UT.

 « Back to Drug Shortage Product Bulletins